-Some people might be comfortable having a family of six, and for others, just a Mom or Dad and one dog or cat is what is right for them.
-What is important, is to trust your own heart and your own judgement.
+Some people might be comfortable having a family of six, and for others, just a Mom or Dad and one dog or cat, is right for them.
+What is important, is to trust your own heart and your own judgment.
 Don’t let anyone make you feel shame or guilt, or question your own heart.
 The reality is, we all only truly know ourselves.

-Things to consider for your own pet family, and before passing judgement on others:
+Things to consider for your own pet family, and before passing judgment on others:

 - What is a realistic budget for care?
 Again, this is highly individual.
 Some people might find that having a larger family and being able to provide good nutrition and veterinary care is totally sufficient.
 For others, their pet budget might allow for one.
 Also consider the quality of care you are comfortable with.

 - Are there any health concerns that already exist in the family?
 This goes for both the caregiver as well as any other dogs or cats in the house.

 - Does noise or chaos create stress or anxiety for someone in the house?
 Having a multi-pet household is not for everyone.
 Some people or pets might need to have more quiet time to have peace within themselves.
 Others love the abundance of barks and tail wags that a multi-pet household brings.

 - Does anyone have allergies in the household?
 While a caregiver might be able to manage allergies with one dog or cat, adding another might be too much.

 - What is your comfort zone with cleaning?
 While excess hair and dander might not be a big deal for some, it could create stress for others.
 Respect everyone’s individual comfort.

 - Do you like to travel with your dog?
 What kind of trips do you take?
 If you prefer air travel, think about the cost and how many carriers you can handle.
 For in-cabin travel, airlines allow one carrier per person.
 How many pets will a hotel allow?
 Some people might prefer to leave their animals at home when they travel, or they might not travel much.
 For others, taking their dog traveling with them could be an integral part of their happiness and relationship.